-- 1. The Provincial Resource Program Auditory Outreach will build, select and maintain a resource library of research supported assistive listening equipment to support students who are deaf and hard of hearing to provide improved access to educational opportunities. - 2.
+- 1. The Provincial Resource Program Auditory Outreach will build, select and maintain a resource library of researched supported assistive listening equipment to support students who are deaf and hard of hearing to provide improved access to educational opportunities. - 2.
 The Public Health audiology clinic will: - a.
 Conduct an assessment and evaluation of a student's hearing. - b.
 Make recommendations for amplification or other personal assistive devices. - c.
-Provide a copy of audiological information to the designated representative of the board of education, with parental consent to alert them of hearing loss and possible implications for participation in the educational program. - d.
-Consult with school/district staff regarding the need/benefit of assistive listening technology (personal RM). - e.
+Provide a copy of audiological information to the designated representative of the school or school district, with parental consent to alert them of hearing loss and possible implications for participation in the educational program. - d.
+Consult with school/ school district staff regarding the need/benefit of assistive listening technology (personal RM). - e.
 Where there is mutual agreement that personal Remote Microphone (RM) equipment should be used by the student, the audiologist will determine the most appropriate RM system for the student from a list of equipment available through the Provincial Resource Program Auditory Outreach. - 3.
-The Public Health audiologist will initiate the equipment request in collaboration with the Teacher of the Deaf and Hard of Hearing (TDHH) and forward the necessary documentation to the school team responsible for student services in the school district. - 4.
-The school district administrator responsible for student services will complete and sign the required request form, acknowledging financial liability for loss or damage of equipment and send the completed forms with supporting documentation to the Provincial Resource Program, along with a signed parent/ guardian consent form. - 5.
-The administrator responsible for student services or other designated school district staff member will send a copy of the completed request form to the audiology clinic. - 6.
-The Provincial Resource Program Auditory Outreach will, on receipt of the completed request form and supporting documentation, send the equipment to the Public Health Audiology Clinic and notify the Public Health Audiology Clinic and the School District when the equipment has been shipped. - 7.
-Upon receipt of the equipment at the Public Health Audiology Clinic, the Public Health Audiology Clinic will verify the equipment on the child's hearing aid to ensure that the electroacoustic response is appropriate.
+The Public Health audiologist will initiate the equipment request in collaboration with the Teacher of the Deaf and Hard of Hearing (TDHH) and forward the necessary documentation to the administrator responsible for student services in the school or school district. - 4.
+The school or school district administrator responsible for student services will complete and sign the required request form, acknowledging financial liability for loss or damage of equipment and send the completed forms with supporting documentation to the Provincial Resource Program, along with a signed parent/guardian consent form. - 5.
+The administrator responsible for student services or other designated school staff member will send a copy of the completed request form to the Health Unit. - 6.
+The Provincial Resource Program Auditory Outreach will, on receipt of the completed request form and supporting documentation, send the equipment to the Health Unit and notify the Health Unit and the school/ school district when the equipment has been shipped. - 7.
+Upon receipt of the equipment at the Health Unit, the Health Unit will verify the equipment on the child's hearing aid to ensure that the electroacoustic response is appropriate.